 The City of Quinte West is committed to supporting the preservation of its heritage.
-The city council recognizes the importance of promoting and protecting the unique collection of historic properties and resources that make up Quinte West’s past.
+Council recognizes the importance of promoting and protecting the unique collection of historic properties and resources that make up Quinte West’s past.

-The city council has formed the planning advisory committee.
-It is used as the heritage advisory resource in the development and review of planning policy and its impact on heritage preservation in the City Quinte West.
+City council has formed a Heritage Advisory committee.
+This committee will be the heritage advisory resource in the development and review of planning policy and its impact on heritage preservation in the City Quinte West.

 Heritage advisory responsibilities:

 The Committee, in its role as a Heritage advisory resource, is responsible for: